 of each one is valorised and their differences are recognised.

-All seven full time employees of TIPA are professionals in their respective fields and have lengthy experience in government schools, para-statal bodies, private sector or other NGOs.
+All eight full time employees of TIPA are professionals in their respective fields and have lengthy experience in government schools, para-statal bodies, private sector or other NGOs.
 The programme and review is made in close collaboration with TIPA’ co-founder Doctor Emilie Carosin, Researcher in Psychology & Education, in order to constantly review and improve the positive impact of the action.